 - along with diet and exercise to lower blood sugar (glucose) in adults with type 2 diabetes.

 - to reduce the risk of major cardiovascular events such as heart attack, stroke or death in adults with type 2 diabetes who have known cardiovascular disease.

-- Invokana is not for people with diabetic ketoacidosis (increased ketones in blood or urine).
+- Invokana is not for people with type 1 diabetes.
+It may increase their risk of diabetic ketoacidosis (increased ketones in blood or urine).

 - It is not known if Invokana is safe and effective in children under 18 years of age.

 What is the most important information I should know about Invokana?